russelljjarvis/ScienceAccessibility/comparing_the_written_language_of_scientific_and_non_scientific_sources.md

 We believe this tool uses a data-driven approach to provide insightful,  statistical insights to the user about their writing.
 We hope it will help scientists interested in science communication to better shape the readability of their published work.
 This will make written content more accessible to a broad audience, and with hope lead to an improved global communication and understanding of complex topics, such as those in science and technology.

 ### Methods
-We built a web-scraping and written text analysis infrastructure by extending many existing Free and Open Source (FOS) tools, including  Google Scrape (reference), Beautiful Soup (reference), and Selenium (reference).
+We built a web-scraping and written text analysis infrastructure by extending many existing Free and Open Source (FOS) tools, including Google Scrape, Beautiful Soup, and Selenium.

 ## Text Metrics to Assess Language Complexity
 1. Text-stat - measures text reading level (complexity)